ciabidev/AO-Challenger/TERMS.md

 This bot is not affiliated with Arcane Odyssey or any of its subsidiaries.

+# privacy
+AO Challenger does not store any data about Arcane Odyssey Roblox/Discord users.
+Your data is none of our business.

 ## user responsibilites
 you (end user) are responsible for what you do with AO Challenger, how you communicate via the bot, and following the Discord TOS.
 The bot is not responsible for actions of the users.